jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 your best judgment to predict and fill in outcomes for students where you have insufficient data.

+Along the way we'll introduce some key skills:

+- Iterating through variables using `for` loops
+- Writing convenience functions as shortcuts to common tasks
+- Making and interpreting confusion matrices
+- Evaluating model prediction performance graphically (using `ggplot2`)

 ## Getting Started

 If you're using the `Rmd` file version of these materials, start by saving a new